 You can combine your dark wood floor with a variety of colors.
 This makes it very versatile!

-As you can also see from the photos above you can also use this style floor to create either a more formal look or a more rustic and casual look.
-Many people think dark wood flooring is going to look formal, but that is not the case.
+As you can see from the photos, you can also use this style floor to create a formal look or one that is more rustic and casual.
+Many people think dark wood flooring looks formal, but that is not the case.
 In fact, many floor designs include a dark stain to make the floor look more aged and antique.
-For example, this Heart Pine floor is finished with a dark stain and has an antique look to it, like it was recovered from an old home.
+For example, the Heart Pine floor featured here is finished with a dark stain and has an antique look to it, like it was recovered from an old home.

 There are many ways to create a dark wood floor.
-You can use a naturally dark wood like Cherry or walnut flooring; or you can use a naturally light floors like pine or oak, and use a dark stain !
-This allows you more flexibility in choosing the wood species – Hickory, for example, is less expensive than Walnut hardwood floors, so if you can create the right look and save money, why not!
+You can use a naturally dark wood like Cherry or walnut flooring, or you can use a natural light floor like pine or oak, and use a dark stain!
+This allows you more flexibility in choosing the wood species.
+Hickory, for example, is less expensive than Walnut hardwood floors, so if you can create the right look and save money, why not!

-Another area you may want to reconsider using dark wood floors is if you are running them adjacent to very dark wood working like cabinets.
-Some people are very sensitive to color matching, and if you have Walnut cabinets and Walnut floors the colors may not match up – or you will create quite a design challenge to make them match up.
+Another time you may want to reconsider using dark wood floors is if you are running them adjacent to very dark woodwork, like cabinets.
+Some people are very sensitive to color matching, and if you have Walnut cabinets and Walnut floors the colors may not match up.
 Sometimes, with a dark wood floor, it is better to create a contrast, rather than try to match.

 Light Wood Floors

 Light wood floors present many design solutions for your interior.
-They offer the space a light palette that you can build off from, to create a variety of looks.
+They create an impression of space and provide a light palette that you can build off from to create a variety of looks.

 Floors with a white finish go with almost everything.
-Or a light burlap like color is also a great choice because you still get a light floor, without installing a truly “white” floor.
+A light burlap-like color is a great choice because you still get a light floor, without installing a truly “white” floor.

 The finish you choose for your floor will be important to maintaining the right look.
 For example, “clear” finishes are going to give a floor like Eastern White Pine or Maple a more “white” look, but if you finish these floors with an oiled based finish they will turn yellow.